crazyyy/wp-framework/wordpress/wp-content/plugins/really-simple-ssl/readme.txt

 * Premium support

 = What does the plugin actually do =
+* It will first check for an existing SSL certificate.
+If you don't have one, you can generate one in the plugin.
+Depending on your hosting company, we can also install it for you, or help you with instructions
 * The plugin handles most issues that WordPress has with SSL, like when you're behind a reverse proxy/loadbalancer, or when no headers are passed which WordPress can use to detect SSL.
 * All incoming requests are redirected to https.
 Default with an internal WordPress redirect, but you can also enable a .htaccess redirect.
-* The site url and home url are changed to https.
+* The siteurl and homeurl are changed to https.
-* Your insecure content is fixed by replacing all http:// urls with https://, except hyperlinks to other domains.
+* Your insecure content is fixed by replacing all http:// URL's with https://, except hyperlinks to other domains.
 Dynamically, so no database changes are made (except for the siteurl and homeurl).
+* Cookies set with PHP are set securely, by setting them with the httpOnly flag

-Check out other plugins developed by Really Simple Plugins as well: [Complianz](https://wordpress.org/plugins/complianz-gdpr/), [Zip Recipes](https://wordpress.org/plugins/zip-recipes/) and [WP Search Insights](https://wordpress.org/plugins/wp-search-insights/).
+Check out other plugins developed by Really Simple Plugins as well: [Complianz](https://wordpress.org/plugins/complianz-gdpr/) and [Zip Recipes](https://wordpress.org/plugins/zip-recipes/).

 [contact](https://www.really-simple-ssl.com/contact/) me if you have any questions, issues, or suggestions.
 Really Simple SSL is developed by [Really Simple Plugins](https://www.really-simple-plugins.com).

+For free SSL certificate generation, Really Simple SSL uses the [le acme2 PHP](https://github.com/fbett/le-acme2-php/) Let's Encrypt client library, thanks to fbett for providing it.

 = Like to have this plugin in your language? = Translations can be added very easily [here](https://translate.wordpress.org/projects/wp-plugins/really-simple-ssl).
 If you do, I can get you added as translation editor to approve the translations.

 == Installation ==

 To install this plugin:

 1. Make a backup!